telerik/kendo-ui-core/docs/controls/charts/features/notes.md

 ---
-title: Chart Notes
+title: Notes
-page_title: Chart Notes | Kendo UI Charts
+page_title: Notes | Kendo UI Charts
 description: "Learn how to configure the notes of a Kendo UI Chart widget."
+previous_url: /controls/charts/notes
 slug: chartnotes_charts_widget
-position: 6
+position: 2
 ---

-# Chart Notes
+# Notes

 Kendo UI Charts can display the metadata of a point or a specific part of the axis.